Insurance gains clout as climate change solution for the poor

 In Ethiopia and Senegal, the R4 Rural Resilience Initiative - backed by the World Food Programme and Oxfam America - covers over 26,000 small farmers, the poorest of whom pay for crop insurance by working on local projects like building stone walls in fields to reduce water run-off and erosion.

-An evaluation of an earlier version of the program in Ethiopia showed that insured farmers had savings more than double those without any insurance, and invested more in seeds, fertilizer and productive assets such as plough oxen.
+An evaluation of an earlier version of the programme in Ethiopia showed that insured farmers had savings more than double those without any insurance, and invested more in seeds, fertiliser and productive assets such as plough oxen.

 Schemes like these should be of interest to the fledgling Group of Seven (G7) Climate Risk Insurance Initiative, announced earlier in June at a summit of the powerful nations in Germany.